raspiduino/arv32-opt/README.md

 The code is written in pure C (and not Arduino) to reduce Arduino overhead (if any).
 It initializes UART, SPI, SD card, and a digital input-pullup pin for triggering emulator state dump.
 Finally, it initialize cache, then mini-rv32ima and let the emulator does its works.

 ## How fast is it?
-About ~~175Hz - 205Hz~~ ~~426 - 600Hz~~ 600 - 700 Hz with `-O3` code on an Arduino UNO based on atmega328p, clocked at 16MHz, with a class 4 SDHC card connected via 1-bit SPI interface.
+About ~~175Hz - 205Hz~~ ~~426 - 600Hz~~ most of the time 700 Hz, peak 1500Hz, lowest 70Hz with `-O3` code on an Arduino UNO based on atmega328p, clocked at 16MHz, with a class 4 SDHC card connected via 1-bit SPI interface.
+Complete boot time (from start to shell) is about 15 hours and 44 minutes.

 Update 24/9/2023: The speed is double/tripled by implementing icache